The Story of Mary and Martha: 6 Inspiring Lessons

 It is thought that they may have been wealthy and lived in a large home – big enough to accommodate Jesus and His disciples.

-There is no mention of husbands or parents, so it is assumed that they were living independently and that Martha was probably the older sibling left in charge of running the household.
+There is no mention of husbands or parents, so it is assumed that they lived independently and that Martha was probably the older sibling in charge of running the household.

 We read the story of Mary and Martha multiple times in the Gospels and we will take a more detailed look at these scriptures below.